jnlewis/StratisNFTExchangeContracts/README.md

 ## Features

 - Interactive user interface accessible from any device with a web browser
-- Put NFT up for trade by creating a listin, with option to write what you're looking for in the listing
+- Put NFT up for trade by creating a listing, with option to write what you're looking for in the listing
 - Browse other listings to discover interesting NFTs
 - See an NFT you like?
 Offer up an NFT to exchange for it
 - Manage your listings and offers with a single click.